work-shop/climbinitiative/README.md

 7. run `npm run watch` to start the development environment.
 The docker container will watch for changes as you make them, and reload the page at `http://localhost:8080`.

 8. When you're done working, run `docker-compose down` to safely close the development environment.

+## Pulling the Remote Database

+1. Head to the staging environment, log in, and use WP-Migrate-DB to generate a new, string-replaced database file.

+2. Run `./.pull-database.sh <path-to-mysql-export>` from the project directory.
+This script will import this file into the docker mysql instance you have running locally.